US Officially Recognizes Jerusalem as the Capital of Israel

 By John Corry, photo from NPR

 Yesterday, President Trump announced that the United States will officially recognize Jerusalem as the capital of Israel.
-In addition, the American embassy will be moved from the country's former capital, Tel Aviv, to Jerusalem as well.
-This comes more than ten years after both Congress and the Senate voted overwhelmingly (374-37 and 93-5) for this same move, and exactly six months since they did that same thing last June.
+In addition, the American embassy will be moved from the country's former capital, Tel Aviv, to Jerusalem.
+This all comes more than ten years after both Congress and the Senate voted overwhelmingly (374-37 and 93-5) for this same move, and exactly six months since they did that same thing last June (voted on this).

 As if this is news (it's not (it is?)), Jerusalem is and has been the center of controversy and violence ever since Israel was first recognized as a Jewish state in 1948, replacing what was then British-ruled Palestine.
-That's not to disregard the violence surrounding the city before that date (and throughout practically all of time), only to put my emphasis on modern times.
+And that's not to disregard the violence surrounding the city before that date (and throughout practically all of time), only to put my emphasis on modern times (or: it’s not news).

-This is, of course, if we’re avoiding conspiracy theories, because of the religious aspects surrounding the country.
-It was originally created as the result of the Jewish people proclaiming that they'd been wrongfully persecuted for many centuries, a fairly big example of that happening within the previous ten years of the birth of Israel (meaning: WWII).
-I’d like to note that, since its birth, areas in Jerusalem in which the Jews have control violence is stymied, whereas areas where the Arabs have control, Jewish people cannot go near for fear of violence.
+If we’re avoiding conspiracy theories, this is because of the religious aspects surrounding the country.
+It was originally created as the result of the Jewish people justifiably proclaiming that they'd been wrongfully persecuted for many centuries, a fairly big example of that happening within the previous ten years of the birth of Israel (meaning: WWII).
+Please note that, since its birth, areas in Jerusalem in which the Jews have control violence is stymied, whereas areas where the Arabs have control, Jewish people cannot go anywhere near for fear of violence, which is not to comment on the violence Israel produces against the Palestinians, or on any other aspect of this situation, only that, on the ground and in the day-to-day in the country itself, where the Jews have control: ‘normalcy’ seems to be the norm (at least in the sense that ‘normalcy’ is the understanding to not be physically violent towards other people no matter what your reasons (and however justified they may be).

 There's no reasoning with religious zealots about what 'religion' means, only on what their religion means.

-And until we realize that everyone has a different understanding of what 'good' means, and of how it relates to identity, and hence what religion itself means…
+Until we realize that everyone has a different understanding of what 'the best one' means, and of how it relates to subjects such as identity, metaphysics and politics, and hence what religion itself means…